 On the former fairground area of the "Fiera Milano", Daniel Libeskind, Zaha Hadid and Arata Isozaki have created a master plan for a new district named "CityLife".
 Beside three office towers called "Tre Torri" in the center of the new district, two living quarters heve been built by Zaha Hadid and Daniel Libeskind.
 In the district of Daniel Libeskind there is still space for a residential block and several residential towers.
 Completion is planned for 2023.
 The Libeskind dwellings are slightly higher than those of Hadid, who died in 2016.
 Similar to Hadid, the houses have a bright façade with separated wooden areas.
 Libeskind's facades are clad with light tiles.
 On the tower tops are two-storey penthouse apartments.

-The MUDEC was built in 2015 in the old factory of Ansaldo.
-David Chipperfield, who has already built many museums, placed the museum in the courtyard of the factory.
-Rectangular metal cubes surround the curved, glazed center of the museum.
+The Museo delle Culture MUDEC was created in 2015 in the old Ansaldo factory.
+The british architect David Chipperfield placed the new structure in the courtyard of the factory.
+Right-angled metal cubes surround the curved, glass center of the museum.
 In addition to the exhibition rooms, there is also an auditorium for 300 spectators.

 The extension building of the Bocconi University was built in 2008.
 The 16 structures are built on a right-angled grid, which is based on the Via Guglielmo Röntgen.
 At the intersection of Röntgen / Viale Bligny, the dense development is interrupted and leaves a small space open where the main entrance is located.
 The Irish architects of Grafton built a closed façade of gray natural stone, which creates a distinctive shadow play by means of forward and backward movements of the facade.
 Inside the building you will find many light-flooded courtyards.

-The Prada Foundation turned an old liquor factory, built in 1910, into an art district by Rem Koolhaas.
+The Prada Foundation had an old spirits factory from 1910 converted by Rem Koolhaas OMA into an art district.
 Koolhaas integrated 3 new buildings (podium, cinema and tower) into the existing factory.
-The new buildings of glass and concrete are located in the courtyard of the complex.
-The golden tower of the distillery stands out from the mixture of old and new buildings.
+The new buildings made of glass and concrete are located in the inner courtyard of the facility.
+The golden tower of the distillery stands out from the interesting mix of old and new structures.

 The German Pavilion by Schmidhuber architects from Munich, was under the motto "Fields of Ideas".
 Idea seedlings grow out ouf the building which generate electricity on solar canvas.
 There was also a german beer garden at the building, were specialties from Bavaria were served.
+Germany presented itself as a high-tech country with a light structure made of metal and fabric.
 Schmidhuber also designed the German Expo Pavilion in Shanghai.